Sequence-to-sequence Singing Voice Synthesis with Perceptual Entropy Loss: Perceptual Entropy Loss

-where $i$ stands for the index of critical band; $n$ stands for the number of bands given the sampling rate of the system; $l_{ti}$ and $h_{ti}$ represent the upper and lower bounds of band $i$ at time $t$; $k_i$ represents the number of frequency components in band $i$, $T'_i$ is the masking threshold in band $i$.
+where $i$ is the index of critical band; $n$ is the number of bands given the sampling rate of the system; $l_{ti}$ and $h_{ti}$ are the upper and lower bounds of band $i$ at time $t$; $k_i$ is the number of frequency components in band $i$, $T'_i$ is the masking threshold in band $i$.
 Re$(\omega)$ and Im$(\omega)$ denote the real and imaginary parts of the predicted spectrum.
-Given that we only predict the magnitude spectrum and that the PE loss is only added into the training process, we use the ground truth phase information to reconstruct the spectrum.
+Given that we only predict the magnitude spectrum and the PE loss is only added into the training process, we use the ground truth phase information to reconstruct the spectrum.
 To combine the PE with other loss functions, we define the PE loss as follows: